bailey27/cppcryptfs/README.md

 ```
 @rem ====================================================
-@rem run cppcryptfs in background and give it time to startup
+@rem run cppcryptfs in background and give it time to start up
 @rem ====================================================

 start cppcryptfs.exe --tray